 Reality shows are not reality.
 Reality shows brings out the worst in other at the expense of drama.
 Reality shows don’t want normal or good people looking for and bringing out the best in people.
 Reality shows don’t want to see people become grow and become better people.
 That’s not “good TV.”

-I can not tell you how much my heart hearts when I see people on Facebook or Twitter kicking up all kinds of hell just because something didn’t go their way.
+I can not tell you how much my heart hurts when I see people on Facebook or Twitter kicking up all kinds of hell just because something didn’t go their way.
 It hurts even more when I see it happen in real life.
-People who are living so selfishly, that they can not see past
+People who are living so selfishly, that they can not see past what is right in front of them.

 Life should be about conflict resolution, not cultivating conflict.
 Life should be about reconciliation, not hold grudges.
 Life should be about helping others, not being selfish.